-I am associated with the Department of Mathematics and the Institute for Computational Engineering and Sciences (ICES) in the University of Texas at Austin.
-I got my PhD from Columbia University in 2006 and spent a year in The University of Chicago as a L. E. Dickson instructor in Applied Mathematics before joining UT Austin in Fall 2008.
-Her is a full vita.
+I am a faculty member in the Department of Mathematics and the Institute for Computational Engineering and Sciences (ICES) in the University of Texas at Austin.
+I received my PhD from Columbia University in 2006 and spent a year in The University of Chicago as a L. E. Dickson instructor in Applied Mathematics before joining UT Austin in Fall 2008.

 A global stability estimate for the photo-acoustic inverse problem in layered media, (with F. Triki), Submitted, 2017. [pdf].